-Why Automation testing?
+Why Automation Testing?

-Here comes need of Automation.
+Here comes the need for Automation.

 #2) You are testing a web application where there might be thousands of users interacting with your application simultaneously.

 How will you test such a web application?
 How will you create those many users manually and simultaneously?
 Well, a very difficult task if done manually.